AndreyBurnosov/Access_control_bot/README.md

     - `reg` - This program will register users who were already in the group before being added to the bot.
     - `help` - This command will provide contact information for Telegram support if there are issues with the bot.

+## 💬 Setting up the group

+1.  **Create a Private Group:** To create a private group in Telegram, click on the pencil icon in the lower right corner, then select "New Group".
+When prompted to assign a name to the group and add members, only assign the name and skip adding any members at this stage.

+2.  **Access Group Settings:** After creating the group, tap on the group name at the top of the screen.
+This action will take you to the group settings.

+3.  **Create an Invitation Link:** Within the group settings, select the option labeled "Add Members".
+From the following options, choose "Invite to Group via Link", then proceed to "Manage Invite Links", and finally select "Create a New Link".
+This will allow you to generate a unique invitation link for your group.

+4.  **Configure the Invitation Link:** Ensure to enable the "Request Admin Approval" feature.
+You can adjust the remaining settings according to your preferences.

+#### Remember that now you need to use this link to access your group

+## 🏁 Final steps

+1. Add a bot to your group!
+It's as simple as inviting a new member.
+Find the bot by its username and add it.

+2. Then make sure that you have given the bot the necessary permissions to perform its tasks.
+You can do this by assigning the bot the administrator role in your group settings.

+3. Write the `/add_nft` command in the group and reply to the bot's message with the address of the collection.

 ## 🖥 Running Access control bot

 To launch your bot, follow these steps: